gavinf97/Nextflow_AntiSMASH/README.md

 9. AntiSMASH BGC detection in contigs/scaffolds (AntiSMASH)

-## Repository Descriptions
+## Directory Descriptions
 ### 'megahit' - Pipeline 1: Megahit
 Nextflow pipeline centred around Megahit assembler <br />

 ****Files:****
-1. '' - Nextflow script for the analysis
+1. 'megahit.nf' - Nextflow script for the analysis using Megahit at the core of the pipeline
-2. x
+2. 'biosynth.config' - Nextflow config file for the Megahit pipeline
+3. 'container' - relevant container files (containers have tools for easier repoducibility and necessary dependencies)

 -Megahit
 https://github.com/voutcn/megahit